Scrap Wood Christmas Ornaments

 Did you see my repurposed drawer front Welcome sign?
 I dismantled the drawer so I could have nice wood to make these scrap wood Christmas ornaments.
-I felt like my normal 1x2’s were too thick.
-The materials on most drawers is nice, sturdy, thinner stock.
-The tips for dismantling the drawer are shared on the Welcome Sign article.
+I felt like my normal 1x2s were too thick.
+The materials on most drawers are nice, sturdy, thinner stock.
+The tips for dismantling the drawer are shared in the Welcome Sign article.

 This is the vintage drawer I dismantled.
-Can you see how nice the sides and back boards are?
-They are cabinet grade plywood, not to be confused with the sheets of plywood used for other projects.
+Can you see how nice the sides and backboards are?
+They are made of cabinet-grade plywood, not the sheets used for other projects.

 Dismantle Wooden Drawer to Harvest Reclaimed Wood

-Can you see the edge of the drawer side the hammer is laying on?
-All staples had to be removed, then that little edge needed to be cut off before I could harvest the wood I need for the scrap wood ornaments.
+Can you see the edge of the drawer side the hammer is lying on?
+All staples had to be removed, and then that little edge needed to be cut off before I could harvest the wood I needed for the scrap wood ornaments.

 Cut Wood Slats on Miter Saw